 - IMPORTANT- Due to space limitations, posters will only be mounted and viewable on the day that they are presented.

-* Posters must be mounted by 12:00 noon on the day they will be presented.
+*Posters MUST be mounted by 10:00 am on the day they will be presented.

 - Poster Removal - Any posters not removed on time will be removed and discarded.
 Please be sure to present your poster in person at the designated time.
 Poster boards will be arranged with letters designating each aisle and numbered poster position on each aisle.